 What should I wear to play pickleball?

-Comfortable sportswear and non-marking indoor court shoes.
+Comfortable sportswear and non-marking court shoes.
 The same shoes you’d wear for badminton or squash work perfectly.
 Avoid running shoes with heavy outsoles — they’re not designed for the lateral movements pickleball requires.

 Ready to Start?